-- A parent/legal guardian may be told how many items, and the item barcodes, are checked out on a juvenile card and when the items are due, but titles will not be revealed.
+- A parent/legal guardian may be told how many items are checked out on a juvenile card, the item barcodes, and when the items are due, but titles will not be revealed.

-- Guests may only pay fines/fees on another’s or a juvenile’s account if they have the cardholder’s library card and can provide the cardholder’s name.
-Guests will receive a printout of payment type and amount only when fines/fees are paid on another or juvenile account.
-Upon request the detailed payment receipt will be mailed to the address of the cardholder.
+- Patrons may only pay fees on another’s or a juvenile’s account if they have the cardholder’s library card and can provide the cardholder’s name.
+When fees are paid on another’s or juvenile’s account, patrons will receive a printout of payment type and amount only.
+Upon request, the detailed payment receipt will be mailed to the address of the cardholder.

 - Lincoln Library will report possible violations of child pornography laws or any other laws to the extent required by such laws.
-Such disclosure should be made only by the Library Director in consultation with Corporation Counsel if possible.
 Lincoln Library expressly reserves its protection from liability for good faith disclosures made in accordance with applicable laws.

 Public Records – Documents issued by governmental agencies with access covered by the Illinois Freedom of Information Act.

 Private Records – Private, non-governmental records (i.e. correspondence, club minutes, diaries, journals, etc.) with access treated on an individual basis or negotiated with the donor.

 Electronic Resources – Electronic databases subscribed to by Lincoln Library with access covered by individual agreements with each company are restricted to certain cardholders.

 XI.
 RIGHT TO MODIFY